NoroffFEU/development-platforms/AWS-case-study.md

 #### Advantages of using AWS Amplify as a Baas platform

 * Built on top of other AWS services.
-* Free tier offers to get you started for free.
+The free tier offers to get you started for free.
 * Create and deploy web applications without any coding.

-#### Additional benefits that comes with cloud computing
+#### Additional benefits that come with cloud computing

 * Unlimited capacity.
 * Increase speed and agility